Pavelló Barris Nord

 Pavelló Barris Nord (Catalan for Northern Neighborhood Pavilion) is an arena in Lleida, Catalonia, Spain.
 It is primarily used for basketball games and the home arena of Força Lleida CE.

 History

 The construction of the Pavelló Barris Nord began on 1 June 2001, after the promotion of CE Lleida Bàsquet to Liga ACB, with the aim to give to the club an arena that fulfills the requirements to play in the league.
 Built in four months, it was opened on 4 October 2001.
 From an initial capacity of 5,500 people, after being expanded in summer of 2003, its new capacity is of 6,100 seats.

-Barris Nord in 2009, in a game between Lleida Bàsquet and CB Valladolid.